MichalBurda4/MichalBurda4/README.md

 - 🎮 Member of *AGH Code Industry*.

-- 📖 I am currently learning programming in C#.
+- 📖 I am currently learning programming in C#.a

 - 👨‍🏫 I work as a *Bellman* and a *Math tutor*.